HugoBothaMD/naip-ssast/README.md

 This mode is triggered by setting `-m, --mode` to 'train' and also specifying which pretraining task to use with `--task`.
 The options are 'pretrain_mpc', 'pretrain_mpg', or 'pretrain_joint' which uses both previous tasks.

+Additionally, there are data augmentation transforms available for pretraining, such as time shift, speed tuning, adding noise, pitch shift, gain, stretching audio, and audio mixup.

 This implementation currently can not continue pretraining from an already pretrained model checkpoint.

 ### 2. Finetuning